 An individual facing prison may also be a dedicated parent, a valued employee, an asset to their community and a person who is much more than their greatest mistake.

-THE COMPLETE PICTURE PROJECT
+COMPLETE PICTURE

 completepicture.org